jbopp/pypmj/projects/scattering/mie/mie2D_extended/README.md

 It describes the light scattering off an infinite glass rod.
 The surroundings consist of air.
 The incoming light field has a vacuum wavelength of
 $\lambda_0=550\,\mathrm{nm}$ and is polarized in $z$-direction with amplitude equal to one.
-The radius of the glass rod is parametrized.
+The radius of the glass rod is parameterized.
 It has a fixed refractive index of $n=1.52$. *Please see the [online tutorial][JCMtutorial] for more information*.